 Select The Right Social Platforms For Your Business

 Some social media platforms are better for your product than others, and finding the right fit is a big part of how effective your campaign will become.
 Find out what social platforms your customers use the most and why they use them.
+Knowing where your users hang out online is part of buyer persona research.
 This can help you determine what information you put on each site.
-For instance, visually rich Instagram might be best to promote top customers, and culture-building within your company, whereas Linkedin might be where you connect with and share more product-focused content with your ideal customer.
+For instance, visually rich Instagram might be best to promote top customers, and culture-building within your company, whereas LinkedIn might be where you connect with and share more product-focused content with your ideal customer.

 A Personalized Approach